aguoietf/merged-ietf-ccamp-wdm-tunnel-yang/draft-bgk-ccamp-merged-wdm-tunnel.md

 This document defines a YANG data model for the provisioning and management of Traffic Engineering (TE) tunnels and Label Switched Paths (LSPs) in Optical Networks (Wavelength Switched Optical Networks (WSON) and Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) Networks).

 The YANG data model defined in this document conforms to the Network Management Datastore Architecture (NMDA).

 --- middle

 # Introduction

-Transport networks have evolved from traditional Wavelength Switched Optical Networks (WSON) systems {{?RFC6163}} towards elastic optical networks, based on flexi-grid Dense Wavelength Division Multiplexing (DWDM) transmission and switching technologies {{?RFC7698}}.
+Transport networks have evolved from traditional Wavelength Switched Optical Networks (WSON) systems {{?RFC6163}} based on only fixed-grid wavelength switching, towards elastic optical networks, based on flexi-grid Dense Wavelength Division Multiplexing (DWDM) transmission and switching technologies {{?RFC7698}}.
 Such technology aims at increasing transport network scalability and flexibility, allowing bandwidth usage optimization.

-While {{!RFC9094}} {{!I-D.ietf-ccamp-flexigrid-yang}} focus on flexi-grid objects such as nodes, transponders and links, this document presents a YANG {{!RFC7950}} model for the provisioning and management of Traffic Engineering (TE) tunnels and Label Switched Paths (LSPs) in Optical Networks, which can be Wavelength Switched Optical Networks (WSON) networks or Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) Networks or a mix of these two Networks.
-This YANG module defines the path from a source transponder or node to the destination through several intermediate nodes in the flexi-grid network.
+While {{!RFC9094}} {{!I-D.ietf-ccamp-flexigrid-yang}} focus on flexi-grid objects such as nodes, transponders and links, this document presents a YANG {{!RFC7950}} model for the provisioning and management of Traffic Engineering (TE) tunnels and Label Switched Paths (LSPs) in DWDM Optical Networks, which can be Wavelength Switched Optical Networks (WSON) networks or Flexi-Grid Dense Wavelength Division Multiplexing (DWDM) Networks, or a mix of these two networks.
+This YANG module defines the path from a source transponder or node to the destination through several intermediate nodes in such a WDM optical network.

 This document identifies the WDM tunnel components, parameters and their values, and characterizes the features and the performances of the WDM elements.
 An application example is